 Recycling is another system we implement to mininise the waste produced and disposed of on the island.
 Organic waste is collected for compost, while plastic bottles and cans etc. are recycled.

-Old and discarded objects, such as doors and lesung (mortar for pounding rice) have been included in the design and decoration of the resort.
-As well as finding a use for these items and reusing them, they in fact enhance the natural beauty of the compound.
+Old antique objects, such as doors and lesung (mortar for pounding rice) have been included in the design and decoration of the resort.
+As well as finding a use for these discarded items and reusing them, they in fact enhance the natural beauty of the compound.

 Fire extinguishers are provided in every Hideaway Bungalow as well as in the kitchens.